From job evaluation to fair pay – We explain the most important terms

 Connection between the concepts

-Job evaluation criteria are systematically applied within the framework of a job evaluation system in order to evaluate activities objectively and in a gender-neutral manner.
-These evaluated activities are structured in the job architecture, which in turn forms the basis for the pay structure.
+Job evaluation criteria are systematically applied within a job evaluation system to assess job duties objectively and in a gender-neutral manner.
+These evaluated job duties are organized within the job architecture, which in turn forms the basis for the compensation structure.

-If tasks are classified according to clear criteria such as skills, effort, responsibility and working conditions, equal and equivalent work can be compared fairly – and pay differences can be made visible or objectively justified.
+When tasks are classified according to clear criteria such as skills, effort, responsibility and working conditions, equal work and work of equal value can be compared fairly – and to objectively justify or highlight pay differences.

 Comments